How to Deal with Your Roofer

 Because estimators’ proposals are often imprecise, add specifics before you sign.
 For example, for an asphalt composite shingle roof, a good contract will state—

-- Exactly what roof areas are to be covered, using pictures or in words.
+- Exactly which roof areas are to be covered, using pictures or words.

-- Type and weight of the new layer of felt applied under the new shingles.
+- Type and weight of the new layer of felt applied under new shingles.